imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 * Serif typeface for long reading
 * Breathing room between paragraphs
 * Legibility of typeface itself
+* Font pairing to go with the serif typeface

 ### Accessibility
 Needless to say that accessibility is an essential part to any product.
 It consist of a wide range of considerations that needs to designed.
 Ranging from responsiveness, to users who may be disabled, or using a particular device.
 Including bigger font sizes where users with short-sightedness can enjoy reading the content.
 My approach is to build something that can be used by the broadest spectrum of users.